Juries in the United States: Sentencing enhancements

 In the cases Apprendi v.
 New Jersey, and Blakely v.
 Washington, the Supreme Court of the United States held that a criminal defendant has a right to a jury trial not only on the question of guilt or innocence, but any fact used to increase the defendant's sentence beyond the maximum otherwise allowed by statutes or sentencing guidelines.
 This invalidated the procedure in many states and the federal courts that allowed sentencing enhancement based on "a preponderance of evidence", where enhancement could be based on the judge's findings alone.

 Unanimity

-Unanimous jury verdicts is required in serious criminal cases, including convictions but not necessarily acquittals.
+Unanimous jury verdicts are required to convict in serious criminal cases.
 A jury must be unanimous for either a guilty or not guilty decision.
-In the event of a hung jury, charges against the defendant are not dropped and can be reinstated if the government so chooses.
+In the event of a hung jury, charges against the defendant are not dropped as a matter of right (and can be brought again without triggering double jeopardy protections).
 In April 2020, in Ramos v.
 Louisiana the Supreme Court incorporated the unanimity requirement against the states, overturning Apodaca v.
 Oregon.
 Previously, Oregon had allowed non-unanimous decisions, and Louisiana had only recently abolished them for crimes committed after 2018.